-In the evening he attended the opera as an honored guest in the director's box.
+In the evening he visited the Cincinnati Music Hall to attend the opera as an honored guest in the director's box.

 Singing that night was Adelina Patti (1843—1919) the highly acclaimed Italian opera singer (born in Spain) who was professionally known simply as Patti.
 She remains one of the most famous sopranos in history owing to the purity and beauty of her lyrical voice and the unmatched quality of her bel canto technique.
 The composer Giuseppe Verdi, writing in 1877, described her as being perhaps the finest singer who had ever lived and a "stupendous artist".